- Degree type: MBA

 What is your previous education and work background?

-Why did you decide to study the Executive MBA?
-What motivated you to embark on further studies?
+Why did you decide to study embark on an Executive MBA?

-What have been the highlights of your experience or a most rewarding aspect of your Monash Executive MBA?
+What was the most rewarding aspect of your Monash Executive MBA?

-What areas or subjects of study did you enjoy the most and are there any areas or aspects of the programs that were challenging for you?
+What areas or subjects of study did you enjoy the most, or find the most challenging?

-What strategies have you used to balance your studies with work, family and other commitments?
-Do you have any tips for new students embarking on the program?
+How did you balance your studies with work, family and other commitments?